BasPH/pylint-airflow/README.md

 pylint --load-plugins=pylint_airflow [your_file]
 ```

-This plugin runs on Python 3.6 and higher.
+This plugin runs on Python 3.6 and higher (due to usage of f-strings).

 ## Error codes
 The Pylint-Airflow codes follow the structure `{I,C,R,W,E,F}83{0-9}{0-9}`, where: